zengbing15/lumos_doc/docs/tutorials/nft.md

 For more information, see the [RFC: CKB-NFT Draft Spec](https://talk.nervos.org/t/rfc-ckb-nft-draft-spec/4779).

+In this tutorial, we are going to generate an NFT token, find all live NFT cells by NFT ID, list all live NFT cells by the lock script and transfer NFT token.

-## Generate NFT Token
+## Generate NFT Tokens

 This example only supports gathering capacities from one single wallet.

-To generate NFT token:
+To generate NFT tokens:

 **Step 1.
 Insert a dummy NFT output cell.**